GashinRS/kvasir-server-fork/Writerside/topics/Access-Control.md

 address (e.g. represented as `mailto:bob@example.org`) or a full URI (e.g. a WebID `https://kvasir.example.org/users/bob`), depending on the configured OIDC provider for the Pod.

+There are two special user identifiers that can be used:

+- `urn:kvasir-user:anonymous`: represents any unauthenticated user.
+- `urn:kvasir-wildcard`: represents any user, authenticated or not.

 ###### Check access

 To check if a user has access to a resource, you can use the following HTTP request: